losterberg3/Iterative-Schemes/README.md

 # Iterative Schemes

-This project compares differential equation approximations such as Newton's method, Runge Kutta, etc.
+This project compares differential equation approximations such as Euler's method, Runge Kutta.